mennylevinski/uspector-net/CONTRIBUTING.md

 # Contributing to Lite Network Scanner

-Thank you for your interest in contributing to **Lite Network Scanner**, Contributions of all kinds are welcome, code, documentation, testing, ideas, and feedback.
+Thank you for your interest in contributing to **Uspector Network Scanner**, Contributions of all kinds are welcome, code, documentation, testing, ideas, and feedback.

 This project is an **open-source, cross-platform Python tool** designed for ethical network diagnostics, security awareness, and administrative auditing.